Jiří Trnka: Death

-Jiří Trnka died of complications from a heart condition in 1969 when he was only 57 years old, in Prague.
-His funeral, held in Pilsen, was a large public event.
+Jiří Trnka died of complications from a heart condition in 1969, when he was only 57 years old, in Prague.
+His funeral, held in Plzeň, was a large public event.

 Animation techniques

 Throughout his career Trnka experimented with different animation techniques, from traditional cartoons in his first shorts to animation with shadow puppets.
 However, his preferred method, and that which gave him worldwide fame, was stop-motion puppet work.
 His carved puppet characters were animated in complex sets with an expressive use of lighting.
 In this manner he was able to realize the dream of Czech baroque sculptors to set their sculptures in motion.
 Of puppet films Trnka said: